 * Trainees who are concurrently receiving COVID-19 Support Grant (CSG) or Self-Employed Person Income Relief Scheme (SIRS) payouts will receive a lower training allowance as they are already receiving income relief.

-Participants will be awarded with Statement of Attainments (SOA) certificates and/or Certificates of Attendance (COAs) for each individual module, if they meet the following criteria:
+Participants will be awarded with a certificate for each individual module, if they meet the following criteria:

 SIMTech’s Graduate Diploma in Precision Engineering: Advanced Welding Technologies course, has played an important role to provide high demand welding professionals (with over 150 graduates to date) for the various industries in Singapore.
 Our past trainees who successfully obtained their graduate diplomas certificates were well-received in finding engineering jobs with their specialised knowledge in welding.

 Below is a short but non-exhaustive list of potential job prospects for this course:

 This module will introduce fusion and solid-state welding processes such as arc welding, laser welding, electron beam welding, friction stir welding, brazing, resistance welding and ultrasonic welding.
 The process principle, procedure, equipment, and quality control will be dealt with for the speciﬁc techniques.
 Project-based case studies will be discussed to oﬀer participants a more in-depth understanding of the techniques and how to implement them in real industrial applications.